 - Climate change will affect those regions most severely

-- Poor people and poor nations are less able to adapt to changes in climate (e.g. by investing in the necessary infrastructure or training) or to afford higher food prices, or cope with price and supply volatility.
+- Poor people and lower-income nations are less able to adapt to changes in climate (e.g. by investing in the necessary infrastructure or training); afford higher food prices; or cope with price and supply volatility.